nanoix9/2019Papers/tm/as2.md

 The dataset contains 19,320 files in XML format, each containing articles of one person posted generally between 2001 and 2004.
 Metadata of the bloggers includes gender, age, category, and zodiac.
 In addition, the number of posts for each person are also counted.
-The result is summarised in \cref{fig:data-desc}.
+The result is summarised by Fig. \ref{fig:data-desc}, which is created by Python packages `Pandas` and `Matplotlib`.
 From this figure we can acquire some basic statistics of the dataset, including

 #.
 Gender: data samples are quite evenly distributed over both genders.
 #.
 Age: most bloggers are younger than 30, almost of them under 20.
     On the other hand, there are two gaps around 20 and 30 which may implies some missing data points in the dataset
 #.
-Category: the most frequent category is unknown, which is trivial, while
-    the second frequent one is student, far more than other categories.
-#.
 Zodiac: The distribution over zodiac is reasonable even.
 #.
 Number of posts: most bloggers published less than 100 posts, while the peak
     appears at 10, which implies people are most likely to write around 10 posts.
+#.
+Category: the most frequent category is unknown, which is trivial, while
+    the second frequent one is student, far more than other categories.

 \begin{figure}[htbp]
   \centering